-- 1. Annexation of areas within the Ord Community currently served by MCWD into their Service Area and SOI, - 2.
-Annexation of parcels within the existing MCWD SOI, located in Marina, containing Ione Olson Elementary School and Marina United Methodist Church, into the MCWD's Service Area, - 3.
-Annexation of one parcel located in Seaside, containing Seaside High School which is currently served by MCWD, into their Service Area and SOI, and, - 4.
-Annexation of specified undeveloped parcels limited to within the Ord Community already designated and/or approved for development.
+- 1. Annexation of areas within the Ord Community currently served by MCWD into their service area and SOI, - 2.
+Annexation of parcels within the existing MCWD SOI, located in Marina, containing Ione Olson Elementary School and Marina United Methodist Church, into the MCWD's service area, - 3.
+Annexation of one parcel located in Seaside, containing Seaside High School which is currently served by MCWD, into their service area and SOI, and, - 4.
+Annexation of specified undeveloped parcels limited to property within the Ord Community already approved for development.